 Is it possible to get off thyroid medications or regain thyroid function without taking medications when you have Hashimoto’s?

-An excerpt from Hashimoto’s Protocol:
+Here’s an excerpt from my book, Hashimoto’s Protocol:

 Most physicians and endocrinologists will say that in Hashimoto’s, hypothyroidism is irreversible and ends with complete thyroid cell damage, leading to a lifelong requirement of thyroid hormone medications.